icerpc/icerpc-docs/pages/icerpc-for-ice-users/slice/ice-object.md

 With Ice, all Slice interfaces implicitly derive from the `Ice::Object` interface, which provides 4 operations:
 `ice_ids`, `ice_ids`, `ice_ping` and `ice_isA`.

 The generated code implements these operations automatically.
-As an Ice application developer, you typically don't think about these built-in operations.
+As an application developer using Ice, you typically don't think about these built-in operations.

 With IceRPC, a Slice interface does not have any implicit base interface, and `Ice::Object` is just a regular interface: